If you have a permanent life insurance policy with cash value, you may be able to borrow from it through a loan provided by your insurer.

 How to borrow from a life insurance policy

-Borrowing against your life insurance is easy.
-Typically, you just contact your insurer and ask for a loan.
-There will be no application or credit check.
-Because the insurer has the policy’s cash value as collateral, the process can be informal.
-You might need to confirm your identity, sign a document, or allow your loan request to be recorded on a call — but it won’t be more complicated than that.
+Borrowing against your life insurance is quick and easy.
+To start, you’ll need to contact your insurer and let them know you’re interested in a loan.
+Because the insurer has the policy’s cash value as collateral, the process can be informal and you won’t need an application or credit check.
+You may be asked to confirm your identity, sign a document, or allow your loan request to be recorded on a call — but it won’t be more complicated than that.
 After the insurer receives the loan request, the money will be deposited in your account or you’ll receive a check within a few days.

-To repay the loan, you’ll have to ask your insurer for the repayment address and then set up automatic payments from your checking account.
-While the insurer should send you loan statements periodically, don’t expect to receive bills with payment stubs.
-You can choose how much to repay, but the interest compounds annually so it’s recommended to pay the interest plus part of the principal to lower the balance over time.
+If you choose to repay the loan, you can repay it at any time.
+Just know that interest will continue accumulating so it’s recommended to pay the interest plus part of the principal to lower the balance over time.
 If you just pay the interest, the principal will remain the same so you won’t pay off the loan.

-Should I take a loan against my life insurance policy?
+Should I borrow from my life insurance policy?

 Only you can decide if a life insurance loan is the right solution.
 Consider your goals for your life insurance, now and in the future, as you review the pros and cons below.